 The provision for loss allowance of receivables assessment requires a degree of estimation and judgement.
 The level of provision is assessed by considering the lifetime expected credit loss, grouped based on days overdue, and makes assumptions to allocate an overall expected credit loss rate for each group.
 These assumptions include recent sales experience and historical collection rates.
-The loss allowance of trade and other receivables was assessed to be a reversal of \$268,943 as at 30 June 2020.
+Refer to Note 9 for further details regarding management's loss allowance assessment.